rebcabin/masr/specs.md

    sugar, especially for long argument lists as with, say, `Variable` and `FunctionType`.

-3. Legacy sugar is just like heavy sugar, just requiring fewer tick marks on symbols.
+3. Legacy sugar is just like heavy sugar, just, say, requiring fewer tick marks on symbols.
    Legacy sugar is the most compatible with ASDL output from `--show-asr`.

 ----------------------------------------------------------------
 ## 5.1.
 SUGAR NAMING CONVENTION